-- (A) No building shall be located closer than 50 feet to any lot line abutting a residence. - (B) There shall be at a minimum 50 feet of road frontage.
+- (A) No building shall be located closer than 50 feet to any lot line abutting a residence. - (B) There shall be at a minimum 50 feet of road frontage. - (C) The facility shall provide food preparation, medical care, and social service facilities for residents.

-The facility shall provide food preparation, medical care, and social service facilities for (C) residents.
-All facilities shall be solely for the use of residents and their guests.
-(D) No nursing home or rehabilitation center shall be located within one-half mile (2,640 feet) of another congregate care or nursing home facility.
-Adequate provisions shall be made for service and medical vehicles with access to the building at a side or rear entrance, and without backing onto rights-of-way to exit the development.
-An evergreen vegetation screen or opaque fence or wall shall be installed along all lot (G) lines shared with a residence. § 3.091.1 OFFICE, HIGH INTENSITY A high intensity office use shall not include more than 4,000 gross square feet of floor area. § 3.091.2 OUTDOOR RECREATION, COMMERCIAL.
-(A) Go cart racing and any other racing establishments shall be located at least 500 feet away from any OI or residentially zoned property.
-Security fencing with a minimum height of six feet shall be provided along the entire boundary of the raceway.
-(B) An automobile race track shall be located on site of 40 acres or more.
-(C) No buildings or structures, temporary or otherwise, shall be located within 50 feet of any exterior lot line.
-(D) Any commercial outdoor recreation facility shall be sited and operated so as not to produce noise or sound that would adversely impact adjoining and surrounding properties.
-(E) Activities like batting cages, driving ranges, and similar features shall incorporate fencing, netting, or other control measures around the perimeter of the activity area to ensure projectiles do not leave the area and endanger other lands.
-All unpaved areas shall be maintained in a manner that prevents dust from adversely impacting adjoining properties.
+- (D) All facilities shall be solely for the use of residents and their guests. - (E) No nursing home or rehabilitation center shall be located within one-half mile (2,640 feet) of another congregate care or nursing home facility. - (F) Adequate provisions shall be made for service and medical vehicles with access to the building at a side or rear entrance, and without backing onto rights-of-way to exit the development. - (G) An evergreen vegetation screen or opaque fence or wall shall be installed along all lot lines shared with a residence.

+§ 3.091.1 OFFICE, HIGH INTENSITY

+A high intensity office use shall not include more than 4,000 gross square feet of floor area.

+§ 3.091.2 OUTDOOR RECREATION, COMMERCIAL.

+- (A) Go cart racing and any other racing establishments shall be located at least 500 feet away from any OI or residentially zoned property.
+Security fencing with a minimum height of six feet shall be provided along the entire boundary of the raceway. - (B) An automobile race track shall be located on site of 40 acres or more. - (C) No buildings or structures, temporary or otherwise, shall be located within 50 feet of any exterior lot line. - (D) Any commercial outdoor recreation facility shall be sited and operated so as not to produce noise or sound that would adversely impact adjoining and surrounding properties. - (E) Activities like batting cages, driving ranges, and similar features shall incorporate fencing, netting, or other control measures around the perimeter of the activity area to ensure projectiles do not leave the area and endanger other lands. - (F) All unpaved areas shall be maintained in a manner that prevents dust from adversely impacting adjoining properties. - (G) No use that adjoins residentially used or zoned property shall conduct business between the hours of 10 PM and 8 AM.